neverRare/stick-docs/reference/language/for.md

 ## Name

-When used with a non-unpacking variable, that variable also doubles as the name of the for loop.
+When used with a non-unpacking iteration variable, that variable also doubles as the name of the for loop.
 It can be used on `break` and `continue`.

 ```stick
 for num in [10, 20, 30]